-Professor of Psychiatry at Monash University and Director of the Epworth Centre for Innovation in Mental Health
+Director at ANU School of Medicine and Psychology and Director of the Epworth Centre for Innovation in Mental Health

 Paul Fitzgerald is Professor of Psychiatry at Monash University and Director of the Epworth Centre for Innovation in Mental Health based at Epworth Camberwell.
 He is a qualified psychiatrist, has a Masters of Psychological Medicine and research PhD.
 His main clinical and academic interest is in the development, evaluation and clinical translation of new therapies for mental health conditions.
 His research program has been mainly focussed on various forms of brain stimulation including transcranial magnetic stimulation (TMS), transcranial alternating current stimulation, magnetic seizure therapy and deep brain stimulation.

 He has conducted over twenty clinical trials in depression, schizophrenia, obsessive compulsive disorder, PTSD, autism and Alzheimer’s disease along with numerous experimental studies.
 He has established multiple clinical TMS services, is a founder and board member of TMS Clinics Australia, and established Australia’s first TMS clinical training program.
 He has had continual NHMRC grant support for almost 20 years.